JeanBaptisteServais/Jojo-detector-/README.md

 This first step is for entrance our picture.
 From this entrance we try to treat picture.
 Care it only work with our picture. why? because it's so exausting...
 <br>
-So we treat the picture, we clean the background (if the background isn't white).
-From that we trying to take contours (except the smaller contour who's represent noise, pixels that we do not want), so we try to take objects in the picture.
-And to copy them in a new white picture.
-We have a white in most of the cases, background !
+So we treat the picture, we clean the background